 SP 508 The Spiritual Disciplines.
 An introduction to the classic disciplines of the Christian life, set in the context of spiritual theology and the history of spirituality with an emphasis on understanding and practicing these disciplines.
-M.A.: SPIR

 SP 515 Introduction to Christian Spirituality.
 An introduction to the classic disciplines of the spiritual life, examined biblically, historically and experientially, with special reference to the responsibilities of ministry.
-M.A.: SPIR.
+MDiv core: MIN1